palantir/conjure/docs/spec/wire.md

 1. **Round-trip of unknown variants** TODO ask Mark.

 1. **GZIP compression** It is recommended that servers and clients support gzip compression as it is often more performant.
-TODO add motivation.

 1. **CORS and HTTP preflight requests** Browsers perform preflight requests with the `OPTIONS` http method before sending real requests.
 Servers MUST support this method to be browser compatible.
-TODO: add acccess-control-allowed-headers.
+TODO: add access-control-allowed-headers.
 TODO: refer to INFO sec quip doc.

 1. **HTTP/2** It is recommended that clients and servers both support HTTP/2.
-Clients and Servers MUST support HTTP/1 and HTTP/1.1.
+Clients and servers MUST support HTTP/1 and HTTP/1.1.
 TODO(remove HTTP/1?)

 ## JSON format